harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ## Introduction

-Upgrading to from Nuxt 2 to Nuxt 3 is intimidating.
-There are a lot of changes, and it's easy to get lost in the process.
+Upgrading to Nuxt 3 from Nuxt 2 can be a little intimidating.

+There are a ton of changes to keep track of, and it's easy to feel like you're lost in a maze of code.

+But don't worry, I'm here to help!

-I've started this cheat sheet to simplify the upgrade process for my own use and to help others.
-It's a work in progress and not intended to be exhaustive.
+I've started this cheat sheet
+to simplify the upgrade process for myself and for others who are brave enough to tackle it.

-I'll be updating it as I migrate more sites.
+It's a work in progress, so I'll be updating it as I migrate more sites.

-The migration will take you some time, patience and persistence, depending on the size of your project and your prior experience.
+Just remember that the migration process will take some time, patience, and persistence, depending on the size of your project and your prior experience.

+But hey, at least you'll learn a bunch.

-If you are only trying to upgrade modules, I've documented the upgrade path for [23 modules](#2-modules).
+And if you're just looking to upgrade some modules, I've documented the [upgrade path](#2-modules) for 23 of them.

 Let's do this!

 ## Resources